Simple Stopwatch

 The stopwatch uses global variables to manage its state:

-: Boolean flag indicating if the stopwatch is activecount
+runningrunning: Boolean flag indicating if the stopwatch is activecountcount: Integer storing the current elapsed seconds

 Timer Mechanism

-The application uses Tkinter’s after()
+The application uses Tkinter’s after()after() method for timing:

 - Start: Sets

-to True and begins the counter - Counter: Recursively calls itself every 1000ms (1 second)
+runningrunningto True and begins the counter - Counter: Recursively calls itself every 1000ms (1 second)

 - Stop: Sets

-to False, breaking the recursive loop - Reset: Sets count back to 0 and updates display
+runningrunningto False, breaking the recursive loop - Reset: Sets count back to 0 and updates display

 Event Flow